Take Some Homemade Beef Jerky While Hiking

 If you don’t have a dehydrator, you could easily use a convection oven that will bake as low as 175 degrees.
 This method takes about 3 hours and you should rotate the oven racks in case your oven has any “hot spots.”
 If you are fortunate enough to have an oven with a dehydrate setting, that’s all the better.
 The point is you can use your everyday appliance and still make a great batch.

 Simply purchase a beef roast, eye of round or top round, either works good.
-Some grocers offer packages of thin sliced beef, which is also nice to eliminate slicing it.
-If you have to cut it yourself, you need to use a nice sharp knife and slice it as thin as you can.
-I tried deli roast beef once and didn’t care for the outcome, so don’t attempt that idea.
+Some grocers offer packages of thin sliced beef, which is also nice to eliminate having to slice it.
+If you have to cut it yourself, you need to use a very sharp knife and slice it as thin as you can.
+I tried deli roast beef once and didn’t care for the outcome, so you shouldn’t attempt that idea.
 Put your beef roast in your freezer for two hours.
+This is a crucial step.
 You will find that it makes it easier to slice thin.
 Always slice the meat against the grain.

 Now, you will make the marinade in a bowl that you can custom make to suit your palette.
 You can add more Cayenne pepper than the recipe calls for if you like it real spicy.
 ALWAYS use fresh meat and ingredients for best taste and preservation.